kanapuli/es-cli/README.md

 # elasticTerminal
-A Terminal utility which gives an higher level abstraction of elastic Apis
+A Terminal utility which provides the status of Elastic nodes